Leem0nGames/Mrblondeapp/README.md

 npm run dev
 ```

-- The application will be available at `http://localhost:9002` (o el puerto que configures).
+- The application will be available at `http://localhost:9003`.
 - The first time you run the app, you will be redirected to `/signup` to create the main administrator account.

 ## Deployment